Updated: July 2020

 English: Bowhead whale, Greenland right whale or Arctic whale

-Approximately 18 m long (can reach a length of 20 m) and a body mass of 70-100 tonnes.
+Bowheads average length is approximately 18 m long (although they can reach a length of 20 m).
+They have a body mass of 70-100 tonnes.
 Females are larger than males

 Bowhead whales are filter feeders.
 They feed by swimming slowly forward with their mouth wide open.
-The diet consists of zooplankton, mainly copepods
+Their diet consists of zooplankton, mainly copepods

-One calf every 3-4 years from 13-13.5 m of body length at around 25 years of age
+They have one calf every 3-4 years from a body length of 13-13.5 m at around 25 years of age.

 The bowhead is an Arctic resident, living its whole life in Arctic or sub-Arctic waters.
-It is migratory, with a seasonal appearance in certain areas; migration is influenced by the distribution of sea ice
+It is migratory, with a seasonal appearance in certain areas and this migration is influenced by the distribution of sea ice.

-Adult bowhead whales measure 12–18 m in length with some individuals reaching lengths of ~20 m (Haldiman and Tarpley 1993).
-By calculating the volume and weight of water displaced by a model made to scale a bowhead whale ‘of typical proportions’ was estimated to have a mass of 75 tons (Reeves and Leatherwood 1985).
+Adult bowhead whales measure 12–18 m in length with some individuals reaching lengths of ~20 m (Haldiman & Tarpley 1993).
+By calculating the volume and weight of water displaced by a model made to scale a bowhead whale ‘of typical proportions’, it was estimated to have a mass of 75 tons (Reeves & Leatherwood 1985).
 Females are typically larger than males.
-The flippers are short and broad with lengths ranging from 97 cm –304 cm.
-Fluke width averages 33% of body length (Haldiman and Tarpley 1993).
+The flippers are short and broad with lengths ranging from 97–304 cm.
+Fluke width averages 33% of body length (Haldiman & Tarpley 1993).

 Bowhead whales are relatively slow swimmers.
-Their migratory speed has been reported at approximately 1.1–2.5 m s-1, which is in the same range as the mean speed for balaenid whales when foraging at the surface (Simon et al. 2009, Heide-Jørgensen et al. 2006).
+Their migratory speed has been reported at approximately 1.1–2.5 m/s, which is in the same range as the mean speed for baleen whales when foraging at the surface (Simon et al. 2009, Heide-Jørgensen et al. 2006).
 Tracking of whales with satellite transmitters in West Greenland in winter has shown whales to travel fast through dense pack ice.
 Three whales (one male and two females) were shown to travel 1,730–5,888 kilometres during one month.
-The authors hypothesised that the bowhead whales have the potential to cross stock boundaries that were perhaps not anticipated when the boundaries were established (Heide-Jørgensen et al. 2006).
+The authors hypothesised that bowhead whales have the potential to cross stock boundaries that were perhaps not anticipated when the boundaries were established (Heide-Jørgensen et al. 2006).